 The operational priority is to effect appropriate action from community members in order to reduce injury and death, minimize property damage and loss, and to continue business and academic operations to the extent possible.

-Brockport vs. SUNY: There are times when the best interests of the college conflicts with, or at least diverges from the best interests of SUNY.
-This can limit the effectiveness of the college’s communication efforts.
+Brockport vs. SUNY: There are times when the best interests of the university conflicts with, or at least diverges from the best interests of SUNY.
+This can limit the effectiveness of the university’s communication efforts.
 We need to collaborate better with SUNY on campus success stories so the System can promote when appropriate and, conversely, keep System in the loop on negative news.

 Communicating with Parents: Currently, there is no consistent way to communicate important information to the parents of our students.
 A “Parents of Brockport Students” Facebook page was created several years ago and acts as a clearing house for parents to ask questions of other parents.
 The site is somewhat monitored by several different campus offices and staff answer or moderate as appropriate.
 A goal for 2020-21 is to collect parent email information and create a newsletter so relevant information can be shared directly with parents.

-The following policies are “owned” by College Communications and are updated on a scheduled basis.
+The following policies are “owned” by University Communications and are updated on a scheduled basis.

-A review of communications-related policies will take place during the 2020-21 academic year to determine if any need to be housed under College Communications.
+A review of communications-related policies will take place during the 2020-21 academic year to determine if any need to be housed under University Communications.

 Goals for 2021-22

-The following are high-level College Communications goals for the 2020-21 year:
+The following are high-level University Communications goals for the 2020-21 year:

 - Determine ways to improve process/functionality of the website.